-Many people are not aware that you can’t believe in the Bible unless you believe in people.
-Believing in the Bible is believing in the witness of other people, which is what you are at the same time rejecting by insisting on “the Bible alone” and “the Bible is the final authority”.
+You can’t believe in the Bible unless you believe in people.
+Believing in the Bible is believing in the witness of other people about the bible, which is what you are at the same time rejecting by insisting on “the Bible alone” and “the Bible is the final authority”.

 “Martin Luther had genuine reasons for breaking away”

 Also note in verse 20 that Jesus made this prayer not only for the apostles of that time, but also for all generations of Christians.
-So we expect that the efficacy of that prayer will extend to the leaders of the church for all ages.
+We expect that the efficacy of that prayer will extend to the church for all ages.

 Characteristics of a matured Christian